cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 are the identity function, since these curves already use fixed-length byte strings for public keys.

+Some unmarshalled public keys MUST be validated before they can be used.
+See
+{{validation}} for specifics.

 ### DeriveKeyPair

 For the NIST curves P-256, P-384 and P-521, the DeriveKeyPair function of the